VishnuViswam/sample-web-service/README.md

 * Here __encode__ named method is used to encrypt the password.
 * And __matches__ named method is using to cross-check the provided password and actual password of the user.

-## Log4j2 Configuration
+## Log Configuration Using Slf4j
-* We have one XML file to configure the Log4j2 named by __log4j2.xml__.
+* We have one XML file to configure the Log named by __logback-spring.xml__.
-* To log information from each class, we need to inject the respective class to the Log4j2.
+* To log information from each class, we need to inject the respective class to Slf4j.

 ### Example
 ### UserServiceImpl.java